zyedidia/micro/runtime/help/options.md

 Here are the options that you can set:

+* `autoindent`: when creating a new line use the same indentation as the previous line

+	default value: `on`

+* `autosave`: micro will save the buffer every 8 seconds automatically.
+   Micro also will automatically save and quit when you exit without asking.
+   Be careful when using this feature, because you might accidentally save a file, overwriting what was there before.

+	default value: `off`

+* `colorcolumn`: if this is not set to 0, it will display a column at the specified column.
+This is useful if you want column 80 to be highlighted special for example.

+	default value: `0`

 * `colorscheme`: loads the colorscheme stored in
    $(configDir)/colorschemes/`option`.micro
    This setting is `global only`.